albertomosconi/ambio/README.md

 # Ambio

 A light-weight bioinformatics library written in Python.
+It contains a variety of algorithms and functions that deal with strings.

 ## Installation